YOWCT/internal-red-tape-reduction-report/content/pages/chapter-2.md

 Public servants indicated that rules, policies and guidelines are unclear and difficult to find.
 As a result, departments apply their own interpretations, oftentimes not leveraging existing flexibilities and adding burden.

 As shown in the DNA of internal red tape graph, "unclear direction" and {(burdensome policies" are two of the most common barriers identified by public servants.
 If "unclear direction" is the  foundation of the irritants, this  is a clear indicator that we need to improve the ability of public servants to find rules, procedures and guidance.
 These must also be written in plain language, easy to interpret and, where applicable, accompanied by user guides and/or how-to videos.

+{{< reportaside >}}

+##### Voices of users

+###### Getting IT help

+> "The process of requesting IT help is impersonal, and quite often communication misfires and no one knows what is going on.
+I could happily do without it."

+###### Activating myKey

+> "Being told I had to manually save my myKEY somewhere to physically bring it over with me would have been a good thing to know when I specifically asked, ‘what do I need to do when I go on Secondment’ and was told ‘not much’."

+###### Staffing

+> "The staffing pools are not the problem; it is the process (or lack thereof) of hiring someone from a pool.
+The rules are different in every situation."

+###### Booking travel

+> "The HRG web app is not sophisticated enough.
+Not all of the buttons on the web pages work and each employee must discover this in turn.
+It could at least be improved with auto-fill functionality."

+{{< /reportaside >}}

 Policy is a broad topic that affects public servants in different ways.
 Through the broad-based consultations that the Internal Red Tape Tiger Team (Tiger Team) conducted, stories were gathered regarding strict policy and the impact it has on public servants in their day-to-day operations.
 It affects everyone in different capacities: at a departmental level, through various occupational groups, and from a regional and National Capital scope.
 Policy in the federal government is designed to create rules that are easy to follow and minimize risk.
 Departmentally, however, certain policies are interpreted differently, causing the rules to be more rigid than they are intended to be.